 We understand the increased demand for coffee beverages and food prepared on a small scale with quality ingredients.
 We have a loyal following, are a leader in customer service, and offer a unique, dynamic setting featuring the custom work of local professionals.
-Our mission to serve as a model for economic and social development, as well as maintain an active, visible presence in the community puts us at the forefront of the growing, vibrant Takoma neighborhood connecting the District of Columbia and Maryland.
+Our mission to serve as a model for economic and social development, as well as maintain an active, visible presence in the community puts us at the forefront of the growing and vibrant Takoma neighborhood connecting the District of Columbia and Maryland.

 La Mano Coffee Bar is proud to partner with Ceremony Coffee Roasters, supplier of whole beans (single-origin and blends), that have been sourced responsibly from coffee farms from around the world and craft-roasted at their facility and training center in nearby Annapolis, MD.